pmahnke/mahnke-cocktails/recipe_processed/20th_century.md

     },
     {
       "@type": "HowToStep",
-      "text": "OPTIONAL: 1 barspoon Tempus Fugit Crème de Cacao added to the glass and placed in the freezer to solidify" }
+      "text": "OPTIONAL: 1 barspoon of Tempus Fugit Crème de Cacao added to the glass and placed in the freezer to solidify" }
     ],
   "recipeYield": "1 cocktail",